 Double vision is usually a symptom of other health issues, and sometimes can indicate the need for immediate medical attention.
-If you experience diplopia, contact The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry for a prompt appointment.
+If you experience diplopia, contact Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry for a prompt appointment.

 What Causes Double Vision?

 Temporary diplopia can be due to a lack of sleep or excessive alcohol consumption and is generally no cause for concern.
 Long-lasting or recurring double vision can be caused by several eye conditions, such as keratoconus, cataracts, or dry eye.

 Most often, monocular diplopia is caused by these conditions.

 - Head injury, such as a stroke, a concussion, brain swelling, a brain tumor, or brain aneurysm

 - Refractive surgery, such as LASIK